-1.3 Formatting Documents
+Formatting Documents

-In this section you will be introduced to nroff and troff, the two XENIX formatting programs.
+In this section you will be introduced to nroff and troff, the two XENIX formatting programs for the lineprinter and phototypesetter, respectively.
 By inserting a series of commands in your text files you will be able to produce text with justified right margins, automatic page numbering and titling, automatic hyphenation, and many other special features.
 Nroff (pronounced "en-roff") is designed to produce output on terminals and lineprinters.
 Troff (pronounced "tee-roff") uses identical commands to drive a phototypesetter.
-The two programs are completely compatible, but because of the limitations of ordinary lineprinters, troff output can be made considerably more sophisticated.
+The two programs are completely compatible, but troff output can be made considerably more sophisticated than output from nroff.
 With troff, for example, you can specify italic font, variable spacing, and point size.
-If you format the text using the same macros with nroff, italicized text will be underlined, the spacing will be approximated, and the text will be printed in whatever size type the lineprinter offers.
+If you format the text using the same macros with nroff, italicized text will be underlined, the spacing will be approximated, and the text will be printed in whatever size of type the lineprinter offers.